scala-montreal/scala-montreal.github.com/_posts/2012-10-29-tindr-akka.markdown

 ### November Scala Meetup - Effective Actors in Akka

 Come and join us at [Wajam](http://www.wajam.com)'s office (4115 Boul.
 Saint-Laurent #200) on November 5th.
 The [tindr](http://www.tindr.ca) team will present Effective Actors in Akka!
 It will start at 6pm...with beers and pizza!
-Register on [Even Brite](http://scala-montreal.eventbrite.ca/?ebtv=C)
+Register on [Event Brite](http://scala-montreal.eventbrite.ca/?ebtv=C).

 ### Rencontre de Novembre - Effective Actors in Akka